ETS-vis-interactive/SlicerPRISMRendering/README.md

 **Acknowledgements**:

 **Contact**: Tiphaine RICHARD, <email>tiphainejh@gmail.com</email>

 <a name="desc"></a>
 ## Module Description
-This module provides interactive visualization of 3D image data.
+This module is an implementation of the PRISM customizable volume rendering framework in 3D Slicer.

 <a name="usec"></a>
 ## Use Cases